 Carrying amount: approximates fair value due to the short term to maturity.
 Receivables - Gate Fees & Accounting Policy: Carried at nominal values less any allowance for doubtful debts.
 An allowance for doubtful Associated Charges debts is recognised (and re-assessed annually) when collection in full is no longer probable.
 Carrying amount: approximates fair value (after deduction of any allowance).

-Liabilities - Creditors and Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Authority.
+Liabilities - Creditors and Accounting Policy: Liabilities are recognised for amounts to be paid in the future for goods and services Accruals received, whether or not billed to the Authority.
+Terms & conditions: Liabilities are normally settled on 30 day terms.
+Carrying amount: approximates fair value.